 Describing a show-house he visited recently, Shamir highlighted a bad example of a house design, where the master bedroom had no view of the front gate.
 This is a not encouraged as it does not give an indication of who is at the front door.
 Most homes have porches which block the view of the front gate, making it easy for thieves to scale over the front gate or wall unnoticed.
 Such housing developments which fail to implement CPTED could still breed criminal activity despite it having top-notch security guards and impressive fences.

 Shamir also noted that the CPTED design in developments should be implemented from the architecture stage for it to be most effective.
-The strategic planning of CPTED is also meant to reduce cost – effective implementation will eliminate the need for spending huge amounts of money on CCTV cameras and alarm systems.
+The strategic planning of CPTED is also meant to reduce cost-effective implementation will eliminate the need for spending huge amounts of money on CCTV cameras and alarm systems.

-Physical layout of neighbourhood
+The physical layout of neighbourhood

 CPTED should also come into play in the physical layout of the whole residential neighbourhood, where it is designed in such a way that encourages mass surveillance or ‘eyes on the street’ concept.